Lake Conference Center

 All unclaimed, unmarked clothing/personal items are held at Silver Lake for 30 days.
 If they are still unclaimed after 30 days, we donate them to a local charity.

 We encourage you to write to your child while he/she is at Silver Lake.
 You may also send a fax to your child at 860.364.1000.
 Please limit faxes to one page, without a cover sheet.
-Please be sure to indicate what conference your child is attending.
+Please be sure to write the name of your child's conference on the fax.
 Mail may be sent to:Conferee’s Name

-In our experience, we have found that parents/guardians visiting their children during their conference can be extremely disruptive to the conferee’s experience.
-Therefore, Parents/Guardians may only visit the Conference Center during their child’s stay if prior authorization is obtained from the Co-Directors.
+In our experience, we have found that parents/guardians visiting their children during their conference can be extremely disruptive to the conferee's experience.
+Therefore, Parents/Guardians may only visit the Conference Center during their child's stay if prior authorization is obtained from the Executive Director.

 Some families have found it helpful to stay in the area on Friday night before picking up their children at departure time on Saturday morning, especially if they are driving a long distance.
 If you would like to stay in the area, here are a few of the local lodging facilities that we recommend: